Mint Take The Stress Out Of Securing A Bridge Loan

 What is a bridge loan

-This is unlike a development loan which can be based on key investment/development points within the time period and as such bridging loans have been referred to as “interest only loans”.
-Another plus for this type of financing product is that the borrower is not subject to early repayment fees unlike more conventional finance loan offerings.
+This is unlike a development loan that can be based on key investment/development points within the time period and as such bridging loans have been referred to as “interest-only loans”.
+Another plus for this type of financing product is that the borrower is not subject to early repayment fees, unlike more conventional financial loan offerings.
 As such it is in the best interests of the borrower to complete the loan as soon as possible to avoid additional finance charges.